Infosys-class-4/bishnu-net-training/Readme.md

 1. Create a web page containing a form for a employee to enter his/her details.
 Style (Alignment, font color etc.) all form elements properly using external css.

 1. On existing **Test** controller, add new action which takes one query parameter *upto* from user and print multiplication table from 1 to *upto* on a page.

+1. Create new employee MVC controller and add an action on it.
+This action will bind list of employee names to its view and renders those names on the page using bootstrap list group.